lexermal/se-learning-assistant/README.md

 - Project cleanup (title, pages, files) in main application
 - Put plugins in own docker image to isolate them better (subdomain for plugins)
-- apis should ckeck the cookies to ensure a logged in user accesses them

 - light theme
 - pretty loading for main plugin